Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 When we are young our skin is able to snap back into position very quickly.
 However, with age, the amount of time the skin takes to return to its position is slowed and this is a sign that you’re losing the elastic fibers due to the effects of photoaging and the aging process itself.
 In this article, I’ll examine some of the best supplements to help preserve the elasticity of your skin and protect against the effects of aging.

 Pinch the skin in between your index finger and thumb and it should go back almost instantly if you’re under 30.
 If you’re older than that, it may be a little slower if you haven’t taken care of your skin and protected it from the sun.

 I’m very much into anti-aging skin care, but I know that this isn’t the total solution.
-We must also be mindful about what we put into our body.
-Previously, I’ve talked about supplements which support collagen, but we need to also protect our elastic fibers.
+We must also be mindful of what we put into our bodies.
+Previously, I’ve talked about supplements that support collagen, but we need to also protect our elastic fibers.
 Natural compounds found in nature are able to do just that!
 Here are a few of them.

 Top supplements which can help preserve skin elasticity

 #1.
 Garden of Life (MyKind) Collagen and Elastin Supplement

 Many of these same polyphenols and bioflavonoids found in this supplement from extracts of green tea, pomegranate, and rooibos, all help block the degradation of elastic fibers in the skin from sun damage and the aging process .

 The supplement also contains crucial vitamins and minerals which help support the production of collagen and elastin, both of which are required for youthful skin and strong hair.